Ana Gabriel

 As of 2013, Gabriel had released twenty studio albums, three live albums, and fifteen compilation albums.
-Three Gabriel albums reached number one on the Billboard Latin Pop Albums, and seven singles reached number one on the Billboard Hot Latin Songs chart, including "Ay Amor", "Es Demasiado Tarde", and "Quién Como Tú".
-Her work earned her numerous awards and accolades, including a Grammy Award nomination, four Latin Grammy Award nominations, thirteen Lo Nuestro Awards, as well as awards from the American Society of Composers, Authors and Publishers; in 2006, she received the Excellence Award at the Lo Nuestro Awards.
+Three of Gabriel's albums have topped the Top Latin Albums chart, and has achieved 7 number-one singles and 20 top 10 hits on the Hot Latin Songs chart, including "Ay Amor", "Es Demasiado Tarde", and "Quién Como Tú"; for which she has been named the chart's seventh Greatest of All Time Artist.

+She was included among the Greatest Latin Artists of All Time by Billboard.
+Her accolades include a Grammy Award nomination, four Latin Grammy Award nominations, five Billboard Latin Music Awards, thirteen Lo Nuestro Awards (including the Excellence Award), the Living Legend Award by Billboard Latin Women in Music; as well as awards from the American Society of Composers, Authors and Publishers (ASCAP), a star on the Hollywood Walk of Fame, and was inducted into the Latin Songwriters Hall of Fame in 2017.

 Early life

-María Guadalupe Araujo Yong was born in Guamuchil, Sinaloa, Mexico on December 10, 1955.
+María Guadalupe Araujo Yong was born in Guamúchil, Sinaloa, Mexico on December 10, 1955.
 She did not receive formal training for singing and she credits her maternal grandfather Roberto Yong, an immigrant from China, for providing the only singing coaching she received.

 She first sang on the stage at age six, singing "Regalo A Dios" by José Alfredo Jiménez.
 She moved to Tijuana, Baja California and studied accounting.
 At age 21, in 1977, she recorded her first song, titled "Compréndeme".